madsmtm/objc2/LAYERED_SAFETY.md

 You will find when using `icrate` that basically everything (that has not been manually audited) is `unsafe`.
 So you might rightfully ask: What's the point then?
 Can't I just use `msg_send!`, and save the extra dependency?

-In fact, `icrate` is much safer than doing method calling manually, even though you may end up writing `unsafe` just as many times.
-I dub this "layered safety" <sup>1</sup> to capture the fact that _not all usage of `unsafe` is created equally_!
+Yes, you could, but in fact `icrate` is much safer than doing method calling manually, even though you may end up writing `unsafe` just as many times.
+I dub this "layered safety"<sup>1</sup> to capture the fact that _not all usage of `unsafe` is created equally_!

-The truth is simply that when using an `unsafe` method in `icrate`, you have to ensure the compiler of much fewer things than when doing method calling manually.
+Simply put, when using an `unsafe` method in `icrate`, you have to ensure the compiler of much fewer things than when doing method calling manually.

-To see how this is the case, let me guide you through the various abstraction layers that `icrate` and `objc2` provide, and we'll see how each step makes things safer!
+To see why this is the case, let me guide you through the various abstraction layers that `icrate` and `objc2` provide, and we'll see how each step makes things safer!

-Importantly, `icrate` is not perfect, and there may be cases where you have to drop down into lower-level details; luckily, the fact that we have this layered architecture with each step exposed along the way allows you to do exactly that!
+`icrate` is not perfect, and there may be cases where you have to drop down into lower-level details; luckily though, the fact that we have this layered architecture with each step exposed along the way allows you to do exactly that!

-<sup>1: I haven't heard this concept named before, if you know of a better
-name please let me know.</sup>
+<sup>1: I haven't heard this concept named before, if you know of prior art on this please let me know.</sup>

 [citation needed]: https://xkcd.com/285/
 [nomicon]: https://doc.rust-lang.org/nomicon/intro.html